-We are a "controlled company" within the meaning of the NASDAQ Listing Rules.
-Although we do not currently intend to rely on the exemptions from certain corporate governance requirements afforded to a "controlled company" under NASDAQ Listing Rules, we could potentially seek to rely on such exemptions in the future.
+We are a "controlled company" within the meaning of the Nasdaq Listing Rules.
+Although we do not currently intend to rely on the exemptions from certain corporate governance requirements afforded to a "controlled company" under Nasdaq Listing Rules, we could potentially seek to rely on such exemptions in the future.

 Our Chairman, President, Chief Executive Officer and Secretary, Arthur D. Sams, controls a majority of our common stock.
-As a result, we are a "controlled company" within the meaning of the NASDAQ Listing Rules.
-Under these rules, a company of which more than 50% of the voting power for the election of directors is held by an individual, a group or another company is a "controlled company" and may elect not to comply with certain NASDAQ corporate governance requirements, including, without limitation (i) the requirement that a majority of the board of directors consist of independent directors, (ii) the requirement that the compensation of our officers be determined or recommended to our board of directors by a compensation committee that is comprised solely of independent directors, and (iii) the requirement that director nominees be selected or recommended to the board of directors by a majority of independent directors or a nominating committee comprised solely of independent directors.
+As a result, we are a "controlled company" within the meaning of the Nasdaq Listing Rules.
+Under these rules, a company of which more than 50% of the voting power for the election of directors is held by an individual, a group or another company is a "controlled company" and may elect not to comply with certain Nasdaq corporate governance requirements, including, without limitation (i) the requirement that a majority of the board of directors consist of independent directors, (ii) the requirement that the compensation of our officers be determined or recommended to our board of directors by a compensation committee that is comprised solely of independent directors, and (iii) the requirement that director nominees be selected or recommended to the board of directors by a majority of independent directors or a nominating committee comprised solely of independent directors.
 We do not currently intend to rely on those exemptions afforded to a "controlled company."
-Nonetheless, in the future, we could potentially seek to rely on certain of those exemptions afforded to a "controlled company." and in such case, you would not have the same protections afforded to stockholders of companies that are subject to all of the NASDAQ corporate governance requirements.
+Nonetheless, in the future, we could potentially seek to rely on certain of those exemptions afforded to a "controlled company."
+Nonetheless, afforded to stockholders of companies that are subject to all of the Nasdaq corporate governance requirements.